d-gurgurov/im2latex/README.md

 ### Usage

-You can use the model directly with the `transformers` library:
+You can use the model directly with the `transformers` library (inference.py is available):

 ```python
 from transformers import VisionEncoderDecoderModel, AutoTokenizer, AutoFeatureExtractor